Hardening Off Pepper Plants: Preparing Plants for Outdoors

 Wilting

-Pepper plants may wilt during the hardening off stage due to the shock of being moved from a controlled indoor environment to the unpredictable outdoors.
-To prevent this, gradually increase the time the plants spend outside and make sure they are adequately watered.
-If the plants continue to wilt, move them back indoors temporarily and try again later.
+Pepper plants often wilt during the hardening off stage because the sudden move from a controlled indoor environment to unpredictable outdoor conditions shocks them.
+Gradually increase the time they spend outside and keep them well‑watered.
+If wilting continues, bring the plants back indoors temporarily and try again later.

 Pests and Diseases